HabanaAI/Model-References/TensorFlow/nlp/transformer/README.md

 The complete description of the Transformer architecture can be found in [Attention Is All You Need](https://arxiv.org/abs/1706.03762) paper.

 ## Setup
 Please follow the instructions provided in the [Gaudi Installation Guide](https://docs.habana.ai/en/latest/Installation_Guide/GAUDI_Installation_Guide.html) to set up the environment including the `$PYTHON` environment variable.
+To achieve the best performance, please follow the methods outlined in the [Optimizing Training Platform guide](https://docs.habana.ai/en/latest/TensorFlow/Model_Optimization_TensorFlow/Optimization_Training_Platform.html).
-The guide will walk you through the process of setting up your system to run the model on Gaudi.
+The guides will walk you through the process of setting up your system to run the model on Gaudi.

 ### Clone Habana Model-References
 In the docker container, clone this repository and switch to the branch that matches your SynapseAI version.
 You can run the [`hl-smi`](https://docs.habana.ai/en/latest/Management_and_Monitoring/System_Management_Tools_Guide/System_Management_Tools.html#hl-smi-utility-options) utility to determine the SynapseAI version.